CSC3170-2022Fall/project-vanward/Project-Specification.md

  1. Implement sum, average, count, max, and min functions.
  2. Implement "group by", "order by" commands.
+ 3. Improve the visualization of the table.
+ 4. Implement "column_minus" commands.
  --up to 12/09--
 <!-- TODO -->